-(4.1.6) In children with CKD G3a-G5D, it is reasonable to base the choice of phosphate-lowering treatment on serum calcium levels.
-(Not Graded) Treatment of CKD-MBD: Serum PTH (4.2.2) In children, calcitriol and vitamin D analogues may be considered to maintain serum calcium levels in the age-appropriate normal range.
-(Not Graded) Treatment of CKD-MBD: Bone Disease (4.3.4) In children and adolescents with CKD G2-G5D and related height deficits, recommend treatment with recombinant human growth hormone when additional growth is desired, after first addressing malnutrition and biochemical abnormalities of CKD-MBD.
-(1A) CKD-MBD GUIDELINE UPDATE HIGHLIGHTS4 - BMD testing is now suggested in patients with CKD-MBD and/or osteoporosis risk factors, if the results will impact future treatment.
-Multiple new prospective studies have documented that lower DXA BMD predicts incident fractures in patients with CKD G3a-G5D. - Trends-rather than single values of serum phosphate, calcium, and PTH-should be considered together to make treatment decisions for CKD-MBD. - Phosphate-lowering therapies (e.g. diet, binders, dialysis) should be based on progressive or persistent elevated serum phosphate.
-Elevated serum phosphate levels should be lowered towards the normal range. - Avoid hypercalcaemia in adults, since new evidence links higher calcium concentrations to increased mortality and nonfatal cardiovascular events in adults with CKD. - Restrict the dose of calcium-based phosphate binders across all severities of CKD.
+- 🔶 (4.1.3) In children with CKD G3a-G5D, suggest maintaining serum calcium in the age-appropriate normal range.
+(2C) - (4.1.6) In children with CKD G3a-G5D, it is reasonable to base the choice of phosphate-lowering treatment on serum calcium levels.
+(Not Graded)

+Treatment of CKD-MBD: Serum PTH

+(4.2.2) In children, calcitriol and vitamin D analogues may be considered to maintain serum calcium levels in the age-appropriate normal range.
+(Not Graded)

+Treatment of CKD-MBD: Bone Disease

+(4.3.4) In children and adolescents with CKD G2-G5D and related height deficits, recommend treatment with recombinant human growth hormone when additional growth is desired, after first addressing malnutrition and biochemical abnormalities of CKD-MBD.
+(1A)

+CKD-MBD GUIDELINE UPDATE HIGHLIGHTS4

+- BMD testing is now suggested in patients with CKD-MBD and/or osteoporosis risk factors, that lower DXA BMD predicts incident fractures in patients with CKD G3a-G5D. - Trends-rather than single values of serum phosphate, calcium, and PTH-should be considered together to make treatment decisions for CKD-MBD. - Phosphate-lowering therapies (e.g. diet, binders, dialysis) should be based on progressive towards the normal range. - Avoid hypercalcaemia in adults, since new evidence links higher calcium concentrations to increased mortality and nonfatal cardiovascular events in adults with CKD. - Restrict the dose of calcium-based phosphate binders across all severities of CKD.
 New evidence suggests that excess exposure to exogenous calcium in adults may be harmful in all severities of CKD, regardless of other risk markers. - When limiting dietary phosphate intake, the source of phosphate (e.g. animal, vegetable, additives) should be considered, since restricting dietary phosphate must not compromise adequate protein intake. - Patients with intact PTH levels that are progressively rising or persistently above the upper normal limit for the assay should be evaluated for modifiable factors, including hyperphosphataemia, hypocalcaemia, high phosphate intake, and vitamin D deficiency. - Routine use of calcitriol or its analogues in CKD G3a-G5 is no longer recommended.
 It is reasonable to reserve the use of calcitriol and its analogues for patients with CKD G4-G5 with severe and progressive hyperparathyroidism.
 Recent studies failed to demonstrate improvements in clinically relevant outcomes (cardiovascular) but did demonstrate increased risk of hypercalcaemia. - Treatment choices should take into account the magnitude and reversibility of biochemical abnormalities and CKD progression, with consideration of a bone biopsy in patients with CKD G3a-G5D with CKD-MBD and low BMD and/or fragility fractures.